blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 only at the “block-group” level, consisting of a few thousand people.

-[^arealInterpolation]: By “overlap” we mean that we weight a census geography in a SLD by computing how much the area of that geography overlaps the district, a technique called
+[^arealInterpolation]: By “overlap” we mean that we weight a census geography in a district by computing how much the area of that geography overlaps the district, a technique called
 [“areal interpolation”](https://www.spatialanalysisonline.com/HTML/areal_interpolation.htm).
 Areal interpolation assumes that people are distributed evenly over the source geographies